pineconedata/pineconedata.github.io/_posts/2024-09-13-basketbal-train-ols.md

 We can see that the model coefficients and the y-intercept are substantially different from the model we originally trained.
 We won't know if this alternate model performs as well as the original one until we evaluate each model in the next article.

 # Wrap Up

 In this series, we've built a new dataset by acquiring and then combining the NCAA women's basketball player information dataset with the Yahoo Sports player statistics dataset.
 We laid the groundwork for data analysis by cleaning and preprocessing the combined player data, and then expanded upon it by engineering a few new features.
-In the previous part, we took a closer look at the underlying data in each column and created visualizations to identify the relationship between various parameters.
-In today's article, we learned how to select an appropriate machine learning model, properly split our data set into train and test subsets, and trained the model.
-In the next section, we'll move on to evaluating the model's performance.
+We then took a closer look at the underlying data in each column and generated meaningful visualizations for our dataset.
+In the previous part, we learned how to select an appropriate machine learning model.
+In today's guide, we covered how to train the selected machine learning model, including how to properly split our dataset into train and test subsets.
+In the next part, we'll focus on how to evaluate the model's performance.

 <div class="email-subscription-container"></div>
 <div id="sources"></div>